alonsobsd/bhyvemgr/README.md

 ```
 ### PF configuration

 PF is used bring packets filter and NAT features to our local environment.
 Take a look at the following PF configuration sample.
-In this guide I use a em0 like a local interface and 10.0.0.0/24 subnet for virtual machines.
-10.0.0.1 is the ip address used by bhyve0 bridge and this is where dnsmasq is listening.
+In this guide **em0** isused like a local interface and **10.0.0.0/24** subnet for virtual machines. **10.0.0.1** is the ip address used by **bhyve0** bridge and this is where dnsmasq is listening.
 Change it according to your own needs.

 ```sh
 ext_if="em0"